 Recent changes to federal healthcare reform laws have added numerous regulations relating to healthcare fraud, abuse and program integrity.
 In addition, every company, including healthcare providers and facilities, that conducts business in the United States is required by federal law to comply with the multitude of domestic and international anti-terrorism and money laundering laws.
 Healthcare institutions must meet these strict regulatory requirements to avoid exposure to the potential of substantial legal and financial ramifications.
 These new laws require the healthcare industry to implement enhanced compliance policies and programs, including the screening of suppliers.

-The GRMS Supplier Risk Assessment Program is designed to provide financial and legal due diligence in addition to regulatory compliance and enhance any salesperson credentialing service a healthcare organization may have already implemented.
+The GRMS Supplier Risk Management Program is designed to provide financial and legal due diligence in addition to regulatory compliance and enhance any salesperson credentialing service a healthcare organization may have already implemented.

-Learn how the GRMS Supplier Risk Assessment Program helps many of the nation’s top healthcare organizations mitigate these issues.
+Learn how the GRMS Supplier Risk Management Program helps many of the nation’s top healthcare organizations mitigate these issues.